Activities Montreal Québec

 Le Multivers d’oreille is an interactive installation inspired by the cabinets of curiosities of the Renaissance.
 The idea: collecting rare and precious objects to better understand the world.
 Here, those objects are songs, vers d’oreille (earworms), the melodies that lodge in your head and that you hum without realizing it.
 The installation comes to life in the music space on the 4th floor of BAnQ.

-Among the songs featured in le Multivers d’oreille:
+Among the songs featured in le Multivers d’oreille such as:

 • Gens du pays – Gilles Vigneault